 Rather than focusing on the features of the product you’re promoting, highlight the benefits.

 For example, if you’re selling an online course, people don’t want to hear about how long the videos are or how many modules it has.
-It’s more important to show how a product made you feel or how it made your life easier.
+Instead, it’s more important to show how a product made you feel or how it made your life easier.

 Nofollow your affiliate links